afkisch/AVR-Assembler/README.md

 ## Why would you need it?
 Of course, the built-in functions of the Arduino IDE are ok for hobby applications.
 However, even the most basic funcitons such as `digitalWrite()` or `delay()` have some **known issues**.
 This can be a problem when designing (time-)critical embedded systems.
 In order to evade these issues we can directly manipulate the registers of the Arduino.

+With the following 5 small projects I´d like to give you a small introduction into the AVR Assembly programming.

 ## 1. Turning on the built-in LED of an Arduino Uno / Nano

 ### Choose the corresponding port number